Microsoft Autofill

 Microsoft Autofill is a password manager developed by Microsoft.
-It supports multiple platforms such as Android, iOS, and Google Chrome browser.
-It is a part of the Microsoft Authenticator app in Android and iOS, and a browser extension on the Google Chrome.
+It supports multiple platforms such as Android and iOS.
+It is a part of Microsoft Authenticator app in Android and iOS,.
 It stores users' passwords under the user's Microsoft Account.
-It can import passwords from Chrome and some popular password managers, or from a CSV file.
-In a Microsoft Authenticator app, it requires multi-factor authentication to sign in which provides an additional layer of security.
-The passwords are encrypted both on the device and on the cloud.
+It can import passwords from Chrome and some popular password managers or from a CSV file.
+In Microsoft Authenticator app, it requires multi-factor authentication to sign in which provides an additional layer of security.
+The passwords are encrypted both on the device and the cloud.